Moving from one activity to the next can be a challenge throughout the day. Check out these 5 tips to help kids with transitions.

 That way, she has a few moments to wrap up her activities or shift her attention to a new one.
 Announcing a change out of the blue will only make it more difficult once you do have to go.

 Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.

 We’ll tackle one actionable tip per day that you can do right away to transform the way you raise your child in ways you never imagined.
 This is your chance to challenge yourself and make the changes you’ve been meaning to make.
 Join my newsletter and sign up today—at no cost to you:

 Raising kids sometimes feels like a dance.
 We observe, we follow routine, and we rely on good timing.

-Picture the child who just sat down to play with his cars.
+Picture the child who just sat down to play with cars.
 Telling him it’s time to brush his teeth doesn’t seem like the right choice.
-And no wonder—he had just transitioned himself from a previous activity to playing cars.
-He’s in no mood to stop what he just started to do something else.
+And no wonder—he had transitioned himself from a previous activity to playing cars.
+He’s in no mood to stop what he started to do something else.

 3. Follow a routine

 For many kids, transitions happen on a daily basis.
 We all move through the day, often doing the same activities.

 I’m a fan of routines.
 The repetition and sequence is so regular that kids don’t need us to remind them.
 But to get to that point, we need to instill a routine and schedule they can follow.